 Altec Service Corporation buys Lansing Manufacturing Company, headed by James B. Lansing, and forms the Altec Lansing Corporation on May 1, 1941.

 The official speaker system of Woodstock.
 By 1973 there are more Altec Lansing products in studios, including Abbey Road, than all other brands combined.

 Altec Lansing is the official speaker system for the 1984 Winter Olympics in Sarajevo.

 Altec Lansing conquers the home audio market.
 Anticipating the future, engineers work with IBM and Apple to create the first computer speakers and docks for iPods and eventually Iphones.

 Launches the first surround system for computer incorporating Dolby Pro Logic technology followed by the first THX certified system.

-We begin an exclusive collaboration with Nick Jonas, ushering in new and innovative audio products for the next generation of music fans.
+Our exclusive collaboration with Nick Jonas ushers in new and innovative audio products for the next generation of music fans.

 Altec Lansing begins strategic partnerships with the NHL’s Rangers and the MLB’s Cardinals, Red Sox, Twins, and more.